DormantLogician/chimera-cmake-template/CHIMERA.md

 - CMakeLists.txt - CMake configuration file for the root directory of project.
 - CMakePresets.json - CMake configuration file that sets compiler and genererator depending on configuration.
 - conanfile.py - Configuration file used to tell Conan which packages to get for project.
-- DETAIL.md - Describes details about the project's structure.
-- OUTLINE.md - Describes preparation work that was done before project was started and what is currently being anticipated.
+- DETAIL.md - Describes details about the project's structure, preparation work that was done before project was started and what is currently being anticipated.
 - .clang-format - Configuration for Clang Format code formatter.
 - .clang-tidy - Configuration for Clang Tidy static analyzer.
 - .editorconfig - Configuration file recognized by certain editors which defines project-wide settings.